-The Honorable Board of Education Chelsea School District Number I-3 Rogers County, Oklahoma
+The Honorable Board of Education Chelsea School District No. I-3 Rogers County, Oklahoma

-Report on the Financial Statements
+Report on the Audit of the Financial Statements

-We have audited the accompanying combined fund type and account group financial statements-regulatory basis of the Chelsea School District No. I-3, Rogers County, Oklahoma (the "District"), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying combined fund type and account group financial statements - regulatory basis of the Chelsea School District No. I-3, Rogers County, Oklahoma (the "District"), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.